-What Is Eurovision?
+What is Eurovision?

-The Eurovision Song Contest, known simply as Eurovision, is a popular annual international singing competition.
-Every year, each of the eligible competing countries sends one representative, and each contestant performs one original song.
+Every year, the eligible competing countries send one representative to perform one original song.
 At the end of the finale, one singer (and one country) is declared the winner.

 Eurovision is the biggest and most-broadcasted non-sports TV event – hundreds of millions of viewers around the world tune in to the program.
 It’s even spawned other series such as Junior Eurovision and Eurovision Asia.

-While up-and-coming singers may be chosen to represent their country, established artists may also compete.
 The contest has also launched the careers of a few great pop acts; past winners include the likes of ABBA and Celine Dion.

-When Is Eurovision?
+When is Eurovision?

 Eurovision is broadcast on TV in Australia and around the world in May every year.
 There are three parts to the broadcast: the first semi-final, the second semi-final, and the grand finale.

-Even before Australia was invited to participate in 2015, Eurovision was already a big thing in Australia.
 It was first broadcast by SBS in 1983, and the network continued to air it every year up until today.
 Local hosts have been providing commentary for the program since 2001, and Australia was even given its own commentator booth in 2012.

-Australians have even competed in the show but while representing other countries, such as Olivia Newton-John in 1974 (United Kingdom) and Anja Nissen in 2017 (Denmark).
-In 2013, Australia was allowed a pre-recorded presentation.
-In 2014, Jessica Mauboy was chosen to do a non-competing interval performance with the song “Sea of Flags”.
+In 2013, Australia was allowed a pre-recorded presentation, and the following year, Jessica Mauboy was chosen to do a non-competing interval performance with the song “Sea of Flags”.

 Since then, Australia has been competing every year, and our participation has been confirmed until 2023.